tydeno/Ploto/README.md

 ## How you can support this project
 There are several things you can do:
-* Use Ploto and provide feedback about what work, what not, and what features you'd like to see
+* Use Ploto and provide feedback about what works, what not, and what features you'd like to see
 * Spread the word, so that more people use and test it
 * If you can and want to you're of course also invited to contribute your pieces of PowerShell to the module by submitting pull requests